-Body Element Lengt h Туре Description TYPE 0-255 string The type of the event - one of: start_profile: A subscriber profile has been newly assigned to a subscriber. end_profile: A subscriber profile has been removed from a subscriber. update_profile: A subscriber profile has been changed for a subscriber. start_huntgroup: A subscriber has been provisioned as PBX / hunting group. end_huntgroup: A subscriber has been deprovisioned as PBX / hunting group. start_ivr: A subscriber has a new call-forward to Auto-Attendant. end_ivr: A subscriber has removed a call-forward to Auto-Attendant.
+Body Element Lengt h Туре Description TYPE h 0-255 string The type of the event - one of: start_profile: A subscriber profile has been newly assigned to a subscriber. end_profile: A subscriber profile has been removed from a subscriber. update_profile: A subscriber profile has been changed for a subscriber. start_huntgroup: A subscriber has been provisioned as PBX / hunting group. end_huntgroup: A subscriber has been deprovisioned as PBX / hunting group. start_ivr: A subscriber has a new call-forward to Auto-Attendant. end_ivr: A subscriber has removed a call-forward to Auto-Attendant.
 CONTRACT_EXTERNAL_ID 0-255 string The external ID of the customer.
 (A string value shown as "External ID" property of an Sipwise C5 customer.)
 COMPANY 0-127 string The company name of the customer's contact.
 SUBSCRIBER_EXTERNAL_ID 0-255 string The external ID of the subscriber.
 (A string value shown as "External ID" property of an Sipwise C5 subscriber.)
 PLEASE NOTE: This field is empty in case of start_huntgroup and end_huntgroup events.
-PILOT_PRIMARY_NUMBER 0-64 string The pilot subscriber's primary number (HPBX subscribers).
-PLEASE NOTE: This is not included in default set of EDR fields from Sipwise C5 version mr5.0 upwards.
 PRIMARY_NUMBER 0-64 string The VoIP number of the subscriber with the highest ID (DID or primary number).